nestoris/Win98SE/SE98/mimes/README.md

 # Mimes
-Only the main icons are shown here (without symlinked duplicates, in sizes from 16x16 to 64x64).<br>The full icon list is there: [icons.md](icons.md)
+Only the main icons are shown here (without symlinked duplicates, in sizes from 16x16 to 64x64).<br>The full icon list with sizes 16x16 to 96x96 is there: [icons.md](icons.md)

 | |**64x64**|**48x48**|**32x32**|**24x24**|**22x22**|**16x16**|
 |-|-|-|-|-|-|-|